FseProject2519/Tweet-Repository/README.md

 docker run -d -p 3000:3000 grafana/grafana

 Docker Steps:
-1. Perform Maven clean and build all the services
+1. Perform Maven clean and build for all the services
 2. Run the following commands in the respective service folders:
       a. docker build --tag=tweet-service .
       b. docker build --tag=authorization .